Stridsvagn69420/InstaSaved.js/README.md

 If your Authenticator app doesn't support directly exporting the key as text but a QR Code (like Google Authenticator) and you didn't save the key anywhere else/didn't get a key at all, copy the QR Code and use a reader to get the key in text.
 Google Lens supports directly reading text from QR Codes.

 If you're using WinAuth, you can directly copy it by right-clicking on the account and then copying the Secrect Key into the `config.json` file.

+# Usage
+Run `instasave` in a terminal and it should work.